outrunnl/dbcollect/README.md

 This is especially the case if you run _dbcollect_ on Oracle RAC.
 There are a number of known issues that cause it to be very slow.
 I have observed up to 20 seconds per AWR report (usually about 0.5 seconds) making _dbcollect_ run for over an hour or more for a typical 10-day, 1-hour interval, single database cluster.
 Check Support notes for fixes and workarounds: 2404906.1, 2565465.1, 2318124.1, 29932310.8, 2148489.1, 29470291.8.
 Or be very patient.

+Update: As of version 1.11, _dbcollect_ runs multiple AWR reports in parallel for each instance, making it much faster, by default 50% of CPUs.
+To use all available CPUs, use ```--tasks 0``` (note that CPU load will likely go to 100%, be careful)

 ## License